Uri Geller: Litigation

 Geller has litigated or threatened legal action against some of his critics with mixed results.
 These included libel allegations against James Randi and illusionist Gérard Majax.

-In 1971, a mechanical engineering student called Uri Goldstein attended one of Geller's shows, and subsequently sued the show's promoters for breach of contract.
+In 1971, mechanical engineering student Uri Goldstein attended one of Geller's shows, and subsequently sued the show's promoters for breach of contract.
 He complained that Geller had promised a demonstration of several psychic powers but had delivered only sleight-of-hand and stage tricks.
 The case came before the civil court in Beersheba.
 Geller was not present as the summons had been sent to the office of the promoter Miki Peled, who had ignored it as being trivial.
 Goldstein was awarded IL27.5 (around $5) for breach of contract.
 Later, Goldstein admitted that he went to the show specifically with the intention of suing to get his money back, and he had already found a lawyer to represent him prior to attending the performance.

 In a 1989 interview with a Japanese newspaper, James Randi was quoted as saying that Geller had driven a scientist to "shoot himself in the head" after finding out that Geller had fooled him.
 Randi afterwards claimed it was a metaphor lost in translation.
 The story was also repeated in a Canadian newspaper, which quoted Randi as saying essentially the same thing: "One scientist, a metallurgist, wrote a paper backing Geller's claims that he could bend metal.
 The scientist shot himself after I showed him how the key bending trick was done."
 In 1990, Geller sued Randi in a Japanese court over the statements published in the Japanese newspaper.
-Randi claims that he could not afford to defend himself, therefore he lost the case by default.
+Randi claimed that he could not afford to defend himself; therefore, he lost the case by default.
 The court declared Randi's statement an "insult" as opposed to libel, and awarded a token judgement against him, paying Geller only "one-third of one-percent of what he'd demanded".
 Since the charge of "insult" is only recognized in Chinese and Japanese law, Randi was not required to pay.
 Later in 1995, Geller agreed not to pursue payment of the Japanese fine.
 Randi maintained that he had never paid anything to Geller.